CeyLabs/.github/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: User Story Template
+name: Create a new User Story
-about: Describe this issue template's purpose here.
-title: "[STORY]"
+about: Use this to create a new user story that falls under an epic
+title: "📖 As a USER who PRECONDITIONS, I want to DO_THING so I can ACCOMPLISH_GOAL."
 labels: story
-assignees: cmnisal

----

----
-name: User Story Template
-about: Describe this issue template's purpose here.
-title: ''
-labels: ''
 assignees: ''

 ---